nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

                                        void *(*run_routine) (void *), void* data);

 ```
-The above functions should somewhat already be understood by the integrator otherwise it would be a good idea to explore pthreads interface on Linux.
+The above functions are assumed to be well-known by the integrator - if not the case, it would be a good idea to explore pthreads interface on Linux.

-* nabto_device_threads_create_thread : Shall allocate the needed resources for a new thread
+* `nabto_device_threads_create_thread` : Shall allocate the needed resources for a new thread
-* nabto_device_threads_free_thread : Shall deallocate the resources allocated in the `create` function
+* `nabto_device_threads_free_thread` : Shall deallocate the resources allocated in the `create` function
-* nabto_device_threads_join : Shall make the current caller thread join the to the function given thread
+* `nabto_device_threads_join` : Shall make the current caller thread join the to the function given thread
-* nabto_device_threads_run : Shall start the given thread on the given function with the given data
+* `nabto_device_threads_run` : Shall start the given thread on the given function with the given data

 #### Condition variables

-Also the Nabto platform is dependent on condition variables for synchronization between threads.
+The Nabto platform is dependent on condition variables for synchronization between threads.
 The functions needed at link time is:

 ```